cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

 - sub: TODO
 - rg: TODO
 - name: `______-periodic-db` w uwnetid
-- location: West US 3 (same as workstation vm, generally a good idea)
+- location: doesn't generally matter, but try to put it in the same region as your workstation vm if possible
 - Apply Free Tier Discount: Do **Not** Apply

 ![](./img/az-create-db-general.png)